Image

 What Are the Different Types of Juvenile Crimes in Weldon Spring and Throughout Missouri?

-• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
+• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
 Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

 • Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.
+These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer by your side.

 • Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
 To be charged, vandalism must be proven to be purposeful.
 Penalties range from restitution and fines to probation or, in serious cases, detention.